exoplatform/exo-documentation/docs/OnlyOffice.rst

 The file's breadcrumb contains:

--  The space's avatar if the file is on a space or the user's avatar if the file is on Personal documents
+-  The space's avatar if the file is in a space or the user's avatar if the file is in Personal documents
 -  The file's path
 -  The file's name which is editable